westmuse/program-committee/content/timelines/second-meeting.md

 ## Meetings:

-Both days of PC Meeting will be held at Boise Art Museum
+Both days of PC Meeting will be held at Boise Art Museum in the BAM Library

 Friday, March 8, 2019: 10am - 5:00pm
 Saturday, March 9, 2019: 10am - 3:00pm.
 We will do our best to finish by 3pm.
 However, adjournment is dependent on a completed agenda.